Oavo33/LOFTIES/README.md

   <div class="graffiti-right">This whole Hub<br> Was developed by <br>Local Small Business<br>And You <br>We Need You !</div>
   <div class="hub-card">
     <h1>60% Community + 40% Local Business = Success</h1>
     <p>Hey folks, welcome to Collabor8!
 Think of us as your friendly neighborhood hub.
-Here, we bring together local businesses and the community, allowing both to grow and succeed.
-We emphasize the "60/40 rule": our community gets a major say in every aspect of our Hub.
-We're all about supporting local businesses and challenging the big corporations.
-You'll find cool features like a graffiti wall, a variety of local businesses to explore, and more.
-Join us, create some amazing experiences, and let's make this space truly our own!</p>
+Here, we bring together local businesses and the community, allowing both to grow and succeed.</p>
     <div class="dropdown-container">
       <div class="dropdown">
         <select>